 Before I did that I measured where I wanted the support boards for the bench seat and shelf to be, and marked it on the side pieces.

 I attached the second side piece to the support boards, and then I was ready to cut some middle support pieces.

 I measured how long they needed to be and then drilled pocket holes to attach them to the longer support pieces.
-I seriously don’t know how I used to build without my right angle clamps…they make my job much easier!
-You can see I turned the bench upside down to add the middle support boards.
+Seriously, I don’t know how I used to build without my right angle clamps…they make my job much easier!
+You can see I turned the kid storage bench upside down to add the middle support boards.